jhui/jhui.github.io/_posts/2018-02-10-PyTorch-neural-networks.markdown

 ### Loss function

-Create a mean square error loss function and backpropagate gradient based on the loss.
+PyTorch comes with many loss functions.
+For example, the code below create a mean square error loss function and later backpropagate the gradients based on the loss.

 ```python
 output = net(input)